nesarasr/Optimal-Epidemic-Curing-Policy-using-Genetic-Algorithms/README.md

 This project is structured as follows.
 In Part I, we describe the concepts of epidemic modeling and implement the single objective cost minimization problem formulated in [Ref[1]](https://www.researchgate.net/publication/326168924_A_genetic_algorithm_for_finding_an_optimal_curing_strategy_for_epidemic_spreading_in_weighted_networks).
 This is followed by Part-II, where we extend this idea to find an optimal curing policy in a scenario where certain nodes are very highly infected as compared to the others (maybe referred to pandemic hotspots).
 We achieve this by solving a multiobjective optimization problem where cost is minimized and the average curing rate of the hotspots is maximized.
 Find our complete report [here](https://docs.google.com/document/d/1Csdh3zaeON4M4e2Y8O0-74cJ7StcMRkET3gx6G3uI64/edit?usp=sharing)</br>
-Second contributor : Ankit Kumar, IIT KGP
+Contributors : Nesara S R, Ankit Kumar